btrask/stronglink/INSTALL.md

 1. `./configure && make`
 2. `sudo make install`
+3. `mkdir /path/for/repo`
-3. `stronglink /repo-dir`
+4. `stronglink /path/for/repo`

 If you don't want to run `make install`, you will need to manually symlink or copy the `res/blog` directory into the repo directory before running.
-For example: `ln -s res/blog /repo-dir/`
+For example: `cd /path/for/repo && ln -s /path/to/source/res/blog`.
+Or you can install in a different path with `PREFIX=/path make install`.

 Server Configuration
 --------------------